anyulled/csv-extractor/README.md

-# Luma Extractor
+# CSV Extractor

-A Rust application that extracts and transforms specific data from Luma CSV export files using DuckDB.
+A 🦀 Rust application that extracts and transforms specific data from Luma CSV export files using 🦆 DuckDB.

 ## Features